gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-04-Monte-Carlo-Simulation-for-Option-Pricing.md

 	const optionPrice = optionPriceMC(strikePrice, expirationDays, volatility, riskFreeRate, spotPrice, numSimulations);
 	console.log("Option price: " + optionPrice);

 You can play around with the code here: [JavaScript Notebook for Option Pricing using Monte-Carlo Simulation](/jsnb/#./examples/Option-Pricing-MC.jsnb).
+Although this code replicates Geometric-Brownian motion, it can be modified to incorporate other processes of price movement.

 ### Using Python
 Here's an example Python code for pricing a European call option using Monte Carlo simulation: